-First Recirculating Aquaculture System (RAS) in the Iberian Peninsula to grow Greater Amberjack together with macroalgae through a new Integrated Multi Trophic Aquaculture (IMTA) circular technology, with a positive water and carbon footprint
+First Recirculating Aquaculture System (RAS) in the Iberian Peninsula to grow Greater Amberjack together with macroalgae through a new nature-based Seawater Aquaponics solution (IMTA circular technology), with positive water and carbon footprint

 Sea lettuce (Ulva sp.) and Nori seaweed (Porphyra sp.)